 These rituals are important as they build strong family relationships for generations and teach children what the family values are.
 They also go a long way in filling their sense of belonging as they feel a part of something.
 However, the key to making this work is to take time to plan them out.
 Ensure every child is involved from the planning stage.

 Here’s a quick list of 5 family traditions you can pick from to start this Christmas

 - Cook Together: Cooking Jollof rice and many other delicacies is probably the number 1 thing that comes with Christmas.
 How about turning it into a tradition?
 Have the children fully participate in the preparation, cooking and then tasting eventually.
-Also, have them suggest other meals that can be cooked that day and cook with them.
+You can also have them suggest other meals that they would like to have and prepare it together.